After the miscarriage

 Some women and their partners do not know what happened to their baby or the remains of their pregnancy and many want to find out.

 The bodies of babies who are stillborn (that is, born dead after 24 weeks of pregnancy), or who are born alive but then die, must by law be buried or cremated.
-For babies who die during pregnancy before 24 weeks, the situation is different because there is no law that governs what happens to these babies.
+For babies who die during pregnancy before 24 weeks, the situation is different because there is no law that governs what happens to these babies, although there is guidance from the Royal College of Nursing and from the Scottish government.

 If you want to find out about the arrangements at your hospital, ask a nurse or midwife on the ward or unit where you were cared for, the hospital chaplain, the PALS (Patient Advice and Liaison) officer, or the hospital bereavement service.

-You may want to make your own arrangements for burying or cremating the remains of your baby, whether you use a funeral director or choose to bury the remains at home.
+You may want to make your own arrangements for burying or cremating the remains of your baby, whether you use a funeral director or a specialist cremation service or choose to bury the remains at home or somewhere else.
+You can read more about this on page 14 of our Management Options leaflet and in the next section.
 There are some things to think about and you may want to contact us for further information.

 Although there is no legal certificate after a pregnancy loss before 24 weeks, some hospitals provide a certificate for parents to mark what has happened.
 For many parents, this is an important memento.